Updated: Jun 1

 A racket is a strategic or systematized criminal act, usually in which the criminal act is a form of business or a way to earn illegal or extorted money regularly.
 A racket is often a continuous criminal operation.

-Donald Taft define it as, “an organised crime in which the criminal elements perform a service to such members of society who are normally engaged in some legitimate business activity”.
+Donald Taft defines it as, “an organised crime in which the criminal elements perform a service to such members of society who are normally engaged in some legitimate business activity”.

-According to Caldwell, the racketeering gang is divided in two groups-the 'brains' and the 'muscles'.
-The former do the thinking, issue orders, solicit new business and arrange for protection.
-The latter do the beating, destroying, plundering and even killing, i.e., all what is called the 'rough stuff.
+According to Caldwell, the racketeering gang is divided into two groups-the 'brains' and the 'muscles'.
+The former does the thinking, issue orders, solicit new business and arrange for protection.
+The latter do the beating, destroying, plundering and even killing, i.e., all that is called the 'rough stuff.

 However, Fitzgerald has stated that sometimes the 'brains' also do the jobs of the 'muscles' to maintain their leadership, enforce their authority, demonstrate proper techniques, to preserve their reputation.
 Such activities can have devastating consequences for both public and private institutions.